Sustainable Cooks

 The pot-in-pot cooking method produces the same texture as cooking the rice directly in the Instant Pot.
 But a side benefit is that it’s cooked in a serving dish that you can put directly on the table (along with a hot pad/trivet).

-You’ll need: a glass bowl (like this Pyrex) or a stainless steel insert, and a wire trivet (hint: most pressure cookers come with them).
+You’ll need: a glass or stainless steel bowl and a wire trivet (hint: most pressure cookers come with the trivet).

-Place 3 cups of water in the insert of your Instant Pot and add the trivet.
-Mix your rice, water/broth, oil, and salt in a glass bowl.
+Place 3 cups of water in the insert of your Instant Pot and then add the trivet.
+Mix your rice, water/broth, oil, and salt in a glass or stainless bowl.
 Cook following the timing noted in the recipe card below.

 3 photos showing how to make pot in pot rice in an instant pot